cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Lastly, the design in this document differs from the analysis in {{BNPS03}} only in message encoding, i.e., using PSS instead of FDH.
 Note, importantly, that an empty salt effectively reduces PSS to FDH, so the same results apply.
+Beyond this seminal result, {{Lys22}} proved one-more-forgery polynomial security in the random oracle model under the one-more-RSA assumption.
+Their work considers scenarios where the signer public keys are maliciously controlled.
+See {{message-entropy}} for more discussion on those results.

 ## Timing Side Channels and Fault Attacks